-The Distance Education Department has provided a syllabus and orientation module template that includes specific information about resources for online students with embedded links to this information to facilitate consistency and timely access to information prior to the start of each term.
-Faculty should publish their online syllabus and orientation module one week prior to the start of each term.
+The Distance Education Program has provided a syllabus and orientation module template that includes specific information about resources for online students with embedded links to this information to facilitate consistency and timely access to information prior to the start of each term.
+Is it strongly recommended faculty publish their online syllabus and orientation module one week prior to the start of each term.
+The syllabus template is embedded in the Canvas design tools by CidiLabs.
+To request the orientation module, contact the Instruction Designer at DistanceEd@noce.edu.